Skn0tt/playwright-mcp/README.md

   - Parameters:
     - `raw` (boolean, optional): Whether to return without compression (in PNG format).
 Default is false, which returns a JPEG image.

+- **browser_html_snapshot**
+  - Description: Gets a HTML snapshot of the current page.
+You can't perform actions based on the snapshot, use browser_snapshot for actions.
+  - Parameters: None

 ### Vision-based Interactions

 - **browser_screen_move_mouse**